 Seeding Solutions for All Your Lawn Care Needs

-Lawns seeding projects come in all shapes and sizes, from fixing small bare patches to complete lawn do-overs.
-Here are some tips to ensure you are able to grow new grass right the first time.
+From fixing small bare patches to complete lawn do-overs, we've got the tips you need to grow new grass right the first time.

 The Best Time to Seed

-The best time of year to tackle seeding projects varies depending on where you live.
-If you live in the North, you will have the best success with your seeding projects in the spring or fall.
+The best time of year to tackle a seeding project varies depending on where you live.
+If you live in the North, you will have the best success in the spring or fall.
 The ideal conditions for seeding are warm soil, cool air temperatures, and plenty of rain (or water).
 In the South, late spring through mid-summer is preferred for seeding since warm-season grasses need warmer soil temperatures to germinate.

 Even with regular feedings and proper maintenance, your lawn may occasionally need to be repaired.
 Extreme heat, periods of drought, insects, disease, and normal wear and tear can make lawns look worn and tired.
 There are 2 seeding projects ideal for repairing your lawn: patching and overseeding.